james-jw/mongodb-rest-api/README.md

     <h2>Metadata</h2>

     Metadata is provided via the same mechanism as JSON-LD.
 See git-hub JSON-LD for more details.
 In particular through the use of the <code>@context</code> and <code>@type</code> response properties.
+The mechanics around describing entities is outside the scope of this API.

     <h2>Querying</h2>
     <h3>Query parameters</h3>